MariamWaell/task3/README.md

 Usage of & operator:

-1. It is used as as a reference declarator to represent memory address of a variable.
+1.It is used as as a reference declarator to represent memory address of a variable.

 Ex:

 ~~~cpp